colinterface/menthol/README.md

 ```
 alias money='node /Users/coolperson/menthol/menthol.js'
 ```
-Save the file and make bash aware of the changes by executing it: `source ~/.bash_profile`
+Save the file and make bash aware of the changes by executing it with `source ~/.bash_profile`

-Now you can just enter `money` from any directory and the code will run.
+Now you can just do `money` from any directory and the code will run.